econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

     \bqstNrm(a) & = \alpha\frac{(a+\underline{a})^{1-\CRRA}}{1-\CRRA}
 \end{align}
 where the $\CRRA$ coefficient is the same as in the utility function for consumption (see, e.g., @deNardiBequest), and the $\alpha$ coefficient controls the importance of the bequest motive relative to the utility from consumption.

-%% MNW: Need a sentence explaining \underline{a} and what it does.

-%% MNW: Moving this subsection label because it seems misapplied

 Our estimation finds little evidence that a bequest motive of this kind is important for the median college-educated retiree.
 It also seems unlikely to be important for much richer people, at least according to the evidence from the historian Fredrick Cople @jaherGilded's chronicle of the behavior of the richest Americans since the Revolution.